IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1/ashik-ahammad-IC_Std_ID/git_assignment_01.md

-## This document provides a list of Git commands with descriptions and examples to help understand each command's function.
+## This document provides a list of Git commands with descriptions and examples to help understand each command's and it's function.

 1. git init: Initializes a new Git repository in the current directory.